On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

-Consider the `$\diamond$' operator (introduced in \cite{bulatov2016conservative} and later on used in \cite{kirousis2017aggregation}), which takes as input two ternary operations $f,g:A^3\mapsto A$ and returns as output a ternary operation $f\diamond g$ defined by It is again easy to see that, if $f,g$ are conservative polymorphisms of $\Gamma$, then so is $(f\diamond g)$.
-Also, it can be verified that if $B$ is a two-element subset of $A$ such that $f{\restriction_B}$ or $g{\restriction_B}$ is a weak near-unanimity operation, then so is $(f\diamond g){\restriction_B}$ (for details, see \cite{kirousis2017aggregation}).
+Consider the `$\diamond$' operator that takes as input two ternary operations $f,g:A^3\to A$ and returns as output a ternary operation $f\diamond g$ defined by If $f,g$ are conservative polymorphisms of $\Gamma$, then so is $(f\diamond g)$.
+Also, if $B$ is a two-element subset of $A$ such that $f{\restriction_B}$ or $g{\restriction_B}$ is a weak near-unanimity operation, then so is $(f\diamond g){\restriction_B}$.
+Consider now the iterated diamond operation $h$ with By the preceding discussion, $h$ is a conservative polymorphism such that $h{\restriction_B}$ is a weak near-unanimous operation for \emph{every} two-element subset $B$ of $A$, hence $h$ itself is a weak near-unanimity, conservative, ternary operation of $\Gamma$.